DragonMinded/xmplay/README.md

 xmplay
 ======

 An incredibly simple XM (and other format) player for Sega Naomi.
-Set up your toolchain and environment at https://github.com/DragonMinded/netboot/tree/trunk/homebrew and then add an XM file named noel.xm to the `romfs/` folder and compile with make.
+Set up your toolchain and environment at https://github.com/DragonMinded/netboot/tree/trunk/homebrew and then add any number of tracker files to the `romfs/` folder and compile with make.
 Then you can load this into Demul or onto actual hardware with a net dimm and listen!

-Coming soon is the ability to select a module from a list of directories and play that.
+Select with up/down on the 1P/2P joystick and play the selected song with "Start".